MiscellaneousStuff/semg-asr/README.md

 a method to transduce silent speech surface EMG (sEMG) signals directly into speech features (either MFCCs or mel spectrograms).
-This project goes one step further and uses the predicted mel spectrograms from the transduction model and directly performs speech recognition on these speech features.
+This project goes one step further and uses the predicted mel spectrograms from the transduction model and directly performs speech recognition on these speech features to produce a highly efficient silent speech recognition system.

 ## Data